jspolsky/spaceConsoleEmulator/README.md

 To create your own patterns, you will create your own personalized .h/.cpp files.
 You can use jetpack.h/.cpp as a template which has Jetpack's patterns in it.
 On playa, we will incorporate those files into the real code running on the controller.

+# Speed

+The emulator is ridiculously slow, and, sadly, there is no "real time clock" in the emulator.
+That means any animations you come up with will simply draw very, very slowly on the screen.
+When you get on the real hardware, you'll see them running in full speed.
+For example, suppose you have decided to run your animation at 120 bpm so it looks good with house music.
+So you write EVERY_N_MILLIS(500).
+On the simulator, depending on the speed of your CPU, this might run at 50 bpm.
+But when we run it on the real hardware, it will indeed look like 120bpm.
+Hashtag shrug

 # Installation

 1. Get VS Code